A photo created by distorting the image of a young woman to represent - What You Need To Know About Psychotic Episodes

 What You Need To Know About Psychotic Episodes

-I suffer from two anxiety disorders which can cause hallucinations and when at their worse; I experienced these several times a day for well over a decade.
+I suffer from two anxiety disorders which can cause hallucinations and when at their worst; I experienced these several times a day for well over a decade.
 I came to the conclusion that I was experiencing psychosis.
 However, when I brought this up when attending one-to-one schema therapy, my therapist told me that I didn’t have psychosis, but was instead experiencing psychotic episodes.
 So what exactly does that mean?

 What are Psychotic Episodes?